-(C) The ERCOT Operator may deploy both of the groups of Load Resources providing RRS at the same time.
+- (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources providing RRS based on their group designation.
+ERCOT shall issue notification of the deployment via XML message.
+ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; - (C) The ERCOT Operator may deploy both of the groups of Load Resources providing RRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and

-[NOGRR186: Replace paragraph (C) above with the following upon system implementation of NPRR863:]
+[NOGRR186 and NOGRR198: Replace applicable portions of paragraph (C) above with the following upon system implementation of NPRR863 or NPRR939:]

-- (C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and both of the groups of Load Resources providing RRS and ECRS at the same time.
+- (C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and all groups of Load Resources providing RRS and ECRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the tenminute deployment period; and - (D) ERCOT shall post a list of Load Resources on the MIS Certified Area immediately following the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A), Group 1 and paragraph (B), Group 2.
+ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and - (D) ERCOT shall post a list of Load Resources on the MIS Certified Area immediately following the Day-Ahead Reliability Unit Commitment (DRUC) for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A), Group 1 and paragraph (B), Group 2.
 ERCOT shall develop a process for determining which individual Load Resource to place in Group 1 and which to place in Group 2.
 ERCOT procedures shall select Group 1 and Group 2 based on a random sampling of individual Load Resources.
-At ERCOT's discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2. - (vi) Unless a media appeal is already in effect, ERCOT shall issue an appeal through the public news media for voluntary energy conservation; and - (vii) With the approval of the affected non-ERCOT Control Area, TSPs, DSPs, or their agents may implement BLTs, which transfer Load from the ERCOT Control Area to non-ERCOT Control Areas in accordance with BLTs as defined in the Operating Guides. - (b) Confidentiality requirements regarding transmission operations and system capacity information will be lifted, as needed to restore reliability.
+At ERCOT's discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2.